galenholt/toolkit-macquarie/README.md

     - run the [main analysis
       notebook](Notebooks/3_compare_for_paper.qmd)

-      - If newly processed data *also* exists, do this in a new directory or use the `params` in header to avoid overwriting output.
+      - If new, fully re-processed, data *also* exists, do this step a new directory or use the `params` in header to avoid overwriting output.

 ## Full processing and analysis on all data